anfeng2/anfeng2.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I was born and raised in San Francisco and am currently a senior at UC Berkeley studying computer science and data science!
 In my free time, I like to take naps, listen to music (send me music recs! 🎶), and have recently gotten into 3d origami!
+Take a look at some 3d origamis I made below!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.